isxaker/net_publish/README.md

 Time Elapsed 00:00:00.52
 ```

+Perfect now it works!
 As you can see, the CoreCompile target was not called; the compilation was skipped.
 We’ve just published the app without restoring or building for Windows.
-(Or to put it differently, we restored NuGet packages and built the app only once during the build itself, not during the publish process.)
+(Or to put it differently, we restored NuGet packages and then built the app only once during the build itself, not during the publish process.)

 Let's run publish for linux.
 ```sh